friendica/friendica/doc/api.md

 On success: Array of:

-* multi_profiles: true if user has activated multi_profiles
 * global_dir: URL of the global directory set in server settings
 * friendica_owner: user data of the authenticated user
 * profiles: array of the profile data